minetest/minetest_game/mods/doors/README.txt

   doors_trapdoor_steel_side.png
   door_trapdoor_side.png

-Obsidian door textures by red-001 based on textures by Pilzadam and BlockMen (MIT): door_obsidian_glass.png
+Obsidian door textures by red-001 based on textures by Pilzadam and BlockMen (CC BY-SA 3.0): door_obsidian_glass.png

 Glass door textures by red-001 based on textures by celeron55 (CC BY-SA 3.0): door_glass.png

-All other textures (created by PilzAdam) (MIT):
+All other textures (created by PilzAdam) (CC BY-SA 3.0):

 Door textures were converted to the new texture map by sofar, paramat and red-001, under the same license as the originals.